dtao/PhilosopherDeveloper/source/posts/common-mistakes-in-tech-interviews.markdown

 ---
-title: Common mistakes in tech interviews
+title: How we do tech interviews wrong
 date: 2017-04-15
 published: false
 ---